ljsimpkin/chat-gpt-cli-tool/README.md

 ```
 This should start the execution of the script.

-You can also use the `-c` flag followed by your prompt to instruct the AI to generate a response immediately:
+You can also use the `-c` flag followed by your prompt to instruct the AI to generate code and only code:

 ```sh
 python3 your_script.py -c "your prompt"